mahmoudimus/ac/README.md

 * `modules` - bean representations of add-on JSON descriptor elements
 * `plugin` - groups the other modules and [`atlassian-connect-js`](https://bitbucket.org/atlassian/atlassian-connect-js) into a plugin
 * `tests` - the parent of all non-product-specific test modules
-    * `descriptor-validation-tests` - JSON schema validation of all public JIRA and Confluence on Atlassian Marketplace
+    * `descriptor-validation-tests` - JSON schema validation of all public add-ons for JIRA and Confluence on Atlassian Marketplace
     * `integration-tests` - integration tests for the plugin
     * `plugin-lifecycle-tests` - wired tests for the plugin lifecycle, requiring plugin uninstallation
-    * `test-support-plugin` - a collection of utility classes for unit and integration testing
+    * `test-support-plugin` - a collection of test utility classes
     * `wired-tests` - wired tests for the plugin

 ### Branches